lewisclark4/CI-MilestoneProjectFour/README.md

     - Addition of Meta description
     - Addition of aria labels or applicable elements

-- To revisit responsiveness across the site due to image resizing.
+- To revisit responsiveness across the site due to image resizing, while still not perfect, this helped improve the performance result.

 To improve performance, Lighthouse suggests improvements such as resizing images and/or serving these images in next gen formats.